-In the Export Cameras dialog select image axis orientation so that X axis points in the flight direction.
+In Export Cameras dialog select image axis orientation so that X-axis points in the flight direction.
 Turn off Include invalid matches option to make sure that exported tie points do not contain outliers.
 Configure other options according to your requirements and click OK button to start export.

 Open BINGO project in BINGO Manager

 Start BINGO Manager.
 Select File>Select Project command and browse to the folder with BINGO project exported from Metashape.